nickkossolapov/fame-boy/README.md

 ### Features

-- Supports most of the popular Game Boy games (incl.
+- Supports most of the popular Game Boy games with sound (incl.
 Tetris, Pokémon, Mario, Zelda, and more!).
 - Runs [in the browser](https://nickkossolapov.github.io/fame-boy/) with a touch-friendly fully responsive design built with [Fable](https://fable.io/).
 - Cross-platform too, it runs natively on Windows, macOS, and Linux (and others) with [Raylib](https://www.raylib.com/).
 - Zero-dependency [F# core](./src/FameBoy) with robust typing and built with functional programming in mind.

 ### About

 This started as a way for me to learn more about computer hardware.
 The original Game Boy felt like the perfect target: well-defined in scope while still complex enough to learn about a real system, and chock-full of nostalgia.

 Along the way, I mostly optimised for readability, idiomatic F#, and having fun in the process, rather than chasing perfect hardware accuracy or maximum performance.

 I did use AI to generate a lot of the test cases and help review parts of the code, but most of the code was (unfortunately?) meticulously crafted by me.